bioinforepos/bioinforepos/README.md

 ## Adding more accounts

-If you'd like to see another account added to the watchlist please open an [issue](https://github.com/bioinforepos/bioinforepos/issues).
+If you'd like to see another account added to the watchlist please open an [issue](https://github.com/bioinforepos/bioinforepos/issues) or send a Tweet to [@BioinfoRepos](https://twitter.com/BioinfoRepos).
+Currently the process isn't very automated, so I can't handle long lists of usernames, only individual accounts.

 ## Watchlist